 There are different ways to keep your hormones in check.
 But first things first, it would be helpful to talk to your doctor about your hormone levels if you're experiencing symptoms like difficulty losing weight, irregular periods and other menstruation problems, difficulty sleeping, acne, and infertility.
 A healthcare professional can run tests for you and discuss a plan to get them back on track.

-In general, Heather Bartos, MD, a board-certified OBGYN and founder of Be.
-Women's Health and Wellness clinic, recommends sticking to a healthy, balanced diet to help your hormone levels.
+In general, Heather Bartos, MD, a board-certified OBGYN, recommends sticking to a healthy, balanced diet to help your hormone levels.
 What does that entail?
 The experts laid it out for us below: